bayareagamedevs/policies/code_of_conduct.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+_Revision 2.6.3 Posted 26 March 2020.
+Am I numbering these revisions correctly?
+Added a line for Content Warnings in Section #3.
 _Revision 2.6.2 Posted 26 March 2020.
 Added the other admins to Section #7 and #8.
 Revised section #8 to include a reservation for admins to discipline or ban any member based on admin discretion.
 Revised overall language; "mods" and "community organizers/leaders" are now "admins", "users" and "community members" are now "members".
 Added a criteria for being a game working in the Bay Area in Section #3.
 _Revision 2.6.1 Posted 26 March 2020.
 Fixed a typo in line 29.
 _Revision 2.6.
 Posted 26 March 2020.
 Added items on @'s and DMs to section #3 Expected Behavior; Added a "be nice" clause to section #3 Expected Behavior; Added more robust language to support section #4 Unacceptable Behavior. -Joshua H._